 It is important to consider what social value benefits you want to achieve from your project and embedding a social value strategy into the project plan early on will allow for more successful outcomes.
 Engagement with the local community is key to delivering results that are paramount to the local area.
 Construction projects should be well planned to allow for specific social value outcomes that add a real advantage to their communities.
 This could be creating more employment locally, either by hiring local labour or by building commercial premises that will offer more job opportunities.
 Supporting an apprenticeship scheme will also improve employment opportunities and upskill the local workforce.
 Bringing local charities and social enterprises into the discussion will help to identify the requirements of the community so they can be incorporated into the project’s design and build.

 At Procure Partnerships we are dedicated to identifying our client’s social value objectives and we ensure our procurement frameworks deliver social value goals in a measurable and sustainable way.
-Social Value activities leave a legacy upon communities and are strictly governed at a framework UK level using the National TOMs Measurement Framework.
-Our guarantee is that through our procurement framework a social value benefit is delivered in every local community equivalent to 12% of a project’s total construction value.
+Social Value activities leave a legacy upon communities and our guarantee is that through our procurement framework a social value benefit is delivered in every local community equivalent to 12% of a project’s total construction value.
 This is achieved by ensuring that every project procured through the framework has its own specific and focused Social Value Plan.

 2. Monetary Value